TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.13.md

 ---

-And if the house be worthy, let your peace come upon it: but if it be not worthy, let your peace return to you.
+If the household is worthy, let your peace come on it, but if it isn't worthy, let your peace return to you.